calgagi/cp_gen/README.md

 Just run `make` to compile the program.
 Add `gen` to your path, and *boom* you can generate files.

 To run tests, run `make tests`.
-You can check out how to create tests for your own classes under `tests/Makefile` (TODO: make `tests` README)
+You can check out how to create tests for your own classes under the `tests` directory.

 ### Arguments
 * `filename.cpp` (<b>REQUIRED</b>): Creates file in current working directory called `filename.cpp` with template contents outputted to it.